jkjung-avt/tensorrt_demos/README.md

 /usr/lib/aarch64-linux-gnu/libnvinfer.so.5.1.6
 ```

-Furthermore, the demo programs require "cv2" (OpenCV) module for python3.
+Furthermore, all demo programs in this repository require "cv2" (OpenCV) module for python3.
 You could use the "cv2" module which came in the JetPack.
 Or, if you'd prefer building your own, refer to [Installing OpenCV 3.4.6 on Jetson Nano](https://jkjung-avt.github.io/opencv-on-nano/) for how to build from source and install opencv-3.4.6 on your Jetson system.

-Lastly, if you plan to run Demo #3 (SSD), you'd also need to have "tensorflowi-1.x" installed.
+If you plan to run Demo #3 (SSD), you'd also need to have "tensorflow-1.x" installed.
 You could probably use the [official tensorflow wheels provided by NVIDIA](https://docs.nvidia.com/deeplearning/frameworks/pdf/Install-TensorFlow-Jetson-Platform.pdf), or refer to [Building TensorFlow 1.12.2 on Jetson Nano](https://jkjung-avt.github.io/build-tensorflow-1.12.2/) for how to install tensorflow-1.12.2 on the Jetson system.

+Or if you plan to run Demo #4 and Demo #5, you'd need to have "protobuf" installed.
+I recommend installing "protobuf-3.8.0" using my [install_protobuf-3.8.0.sh](https://github.com/jkjung-avt/jetson_nano/blob/master/install_protobuf-3.8.0.sh) script.
+This script would take a couple of hours on a Jetson system.
+Alternatively, pip3 install a recent version of "protobuf" should also work (but might run a little bit slowlier).

 In case you are setting up a Jetson Nano or Jetson Xavier NX from scratch to run these demos, you could refer to the following blog posts.
 They contain the exact steps I applied when I did the testing of JetPack-4.3 and JetPack-4.4.